racslabs/racs/docs/source/scheme.rst

 ===============

 **Description:**
-RACS includes an embedded Guile Scheme interpreter, allowing Scheme expressions to interact directly with the server.
+RACS includes an embedded Guile Scheme interpreter, allowing direct interaction with the server using Scheme expressions.
 This is done using the :ref:`EVAL` command.

 .. note::

-   For safety, Scheme evaluation is sandboxed.
+    For security, Scheme evaluation is sandboxed.
 Only the operators ``+``, ``-``, ``*``, ``list`` and the RACS command bindings are allowed in the sandbox.
 This prevents arbitrary code execution.

 Supported Command Bindings
 --------------------------